-Levy, a Democrat, was the representative for New York's 14th congressional district from 1913 to 1915.
+Levy was the representative for New York’s 14th congressional district and was a Democrat.
+He served from 1913 to 1915.

 From Dec 1899 to Mar 1915, Levy missed 380 of 691 roll call votes, which is 55.0%.
 This is much worse than the median of 32.2% among the lifetime records of representatives serving in Mar 1915.
 The chart below reports missed votes over time.